Peru women's national cricket team

-The Peru women's national cricket team represents the country of Peru in women's cricket matches.
+The Peru women's national cricket team represents the Republic of Peru in women's cricket matches.

 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between Peru women and another international side after 1 July 2018 were a full WT20I.
+Therefore, all Twenty20 matches played between Peru women and another international side after 1 July 2018 have the full WT20I status.

 Peru was part of the South American Women's Championships in August 2018 with Brazil, Chile and Mexico, but Peru's matches were not classified as WT20Is as not all of their players met the ICC residency requirements.
 Peru won one match and lost five to finish at the bottom of the table.
 Peru also played in the 2019 edition of the championship, this time with full WT20I status awarded to their matches.